Equivariant Architectures for Learning in Deep Weight Spaces: Conclusion and Future Work

 This paper considers the problem of applying neural networks directly on neural weight spaces.
 We present a principled approach and propose an architecture for the network that is equivariant to a large group of natural symmetries of weight spaces.
 We hope this paper will be one of the first steps towards neural models capable of processing weight spaces efficiently in the future.

 \textbf{Limitations.} One limitation of our method is that an equivalent layer structure is currently tailored to a specific MLP architecture.
-However, we believe that this can be alleviated in the future, for example by sharing the parameters of the equivariant blocks between inner layers.
-In addition, we found it difficult to train \ourmethod{} on some learning tasks, presumably because finding a suitable weight initialization scheme for \ourmethod was very hard.
-See Appendix \ref{app:failure-cases} for a discussion on these issues.
-As a final point, the implementation of our \ourmethod{} is somewhat complicated.
-Our code and data will be made public so that others can build on it and improve it.
+However, this can be alleviated in the future, for example by sharing the parameters of the equivariant blocks between inner layers.
+Also, we found it difficult to train \ourmethod{} on some learning tasks, presumably because finding a suitable weight initialization scheme for \ourmethod{} was hard.
+See Appendix \ref{app:failure-cases} for a discussion on these cases.
+Finally, the implementation of our \ourmethod{} is somewhat complicated.
+We made our code and data publicly available so that others can build on it and improve it.

 \textbf{Future work.} Several potential directions for future research could be explored, including modeling other weight space symmetries in architectures, understanding how to initialize the weights of \ourmethod{}, and studying the approximation power of \ourmethod{}.
-Other worthwhile directions are finding efficient data augmentation schemes for training on weight spaces, and incorporating permutation symmetries for other types of input architectures.
+Other worthwhile directions are finding efficient data augmentation schemes for training on weight spaces, extend DWSNets to allow heterogeneous input networks, and incorporating permutation symmetries for other types of input architectures.